gjbonner/OO-Practice/README.md

 ## Deliverables

-Here's the data we need to be able to find.
+Here's what we need to be able to do.

 **Lifter**

-A list of all the lifters
+  # Get a list of all lifters

-A list of all the memberships that a specific lifter has
+  # Get a list of all the memberships that a specific lifter has

-A list of all the gyms that a specific lifter has memberships to
+  # Get a list of all the gyms that a specific lifter has memberships to

+  # Get the average lift total of all lifters

+  # Get the total cost of a specific lifter's gym memberships

+  # Sign a specific user up for a new gym

 **Membership**

-A list of all memberships
+  # Get a list of all memberships

 **Gym**

-A list of all gyms
+  # Get a list of all gyms

-A list of all memberships at a specific gym
+  # Get a list of all memberships at a specific gym

-A list of all the lifters that have a membership to a specific gym
+  # Get a list of all the lifters that have a membership to a specific gym

-# OO-Practice
+  # Get a list of the names of all lifters that have a membership to that gym

+  # Get the combined lift_total of every lifter has a membership to that gym